 - Non-communicable diseases

 - Medicines and pharmaceuticals

 In Year 3 you will be introduced to the topic area of health systems, and there will be more optional modules.
 You will also have a compulsory ‘capstone’ module that provides advanced level, cross-disciplinary perspectives on evolving issues in the field and which will allow you to draw on the knowledge and skills you have acquired in considering problems and dilemmas in the global health arena from Years 1 and 2.
 You will also undertake a dissertation.

-- Health systems, economics and policy
+- Health systems, policy and practice

 - Contemporary issues in health and society in the global context

 - Climate change and global health policy